Daniel Mrázek

 Daniel Mrázek (born 15 May 2003) is a Czech ice dancer.
-With his sister and skating partner, Kateřina Mrázková, he is the 2023 World Junior champion, the 2022–23 Junior Grand Prix Final bronze medalist, a two-time ISU Junior Grand Prix gold medalist, the 2023 Czech junior national champion, and holds the junior world record for the rhythm dance and combined total.
+With his sister and skating partner, Kateřina Mrázková, they are two-time Czech national champions (2024, 2026), the 2026 Lombardia Trophy gold medalists, the 2025 Lombardia Trophy silver medalists, and the 2025 Golden Spin of Zagreb bronze medalists.
+At the junior level, they are the 2023 World Junior champions, the 2022–23 Junior Grand Prix Final bronze medalists, and two-time ISU Junior Grand Prix gold medalists.
+They currently hold the junior world record scores for the rhythm dance and the combined total.

 Personal life

 Mrázek was born on 15 May 2003 in Nymburk, Czech Republic.
+He attends the Palacký University in Olomouc.

 Career

 Early career

-As a single skater, Mrázek appeared twice on the Junior Grand Prix and won the bronze medal at the 2018 Czech junior national championships.
+As a single skater, Daniel Mrázek appeared twice on the 2018 Junior Grand Prix circuit – finishing fifteenth in Ostrava and thirteenth in Linz – and won the bronze medal at the 2019 Czech Junior Championships.
 In his final season of competition, he was part of the Czech team for the 2020 Winter Youth Olympics, finishing eleventh in the boys' event.
 He won the silver medal at the Christmas Cup, his lone senior international appearance.
-Following the end of the season, he switched his focus to ice dance and partnered with his younger sister Kateřina.
+Following the end of the season, he switched his focus to ice dance and partnered with his younger sister, Kateřina Mrázková.

-Mrázková/Mrázek made their competitive debut internationally at the Egna Dance Trophy at the end of the 2020–21 season, finishing in ninth place.
-The following season saw them make their ISU Junior Grand Prix debut, finishing both at both the first French JGP in Courchevel and the 2022 JGP Slovakia in Košice.
-Silver medalists at the Ice Challenge in the junior category, and then taking gold at the Pavel Roman Memorial, they were only the silver medalists at the Czech Junior Championships.
-As a result, they were not assigned to compete at the 2022 World Junior Championships but went on to win the gold medal at the Egna Trophy in their second appearance there.
+Mrázková and Mrázek made their competitive debut internationally at the 2021 Egna Dance Trophy, finishing in sixth place.
+The next season, they made their Junior Grand Prix debut, finishing fourth in both Courchevel and Košice.
+They went on to win both the 2021 Pavel Roman Memorial and the 2021 Trophée Métropole Nice Côte d'Azur, and finished second at the 2021 Ice Challenge.
+They finished second at the 2022 Four Nationals Figure Skating Championships, which also served as the Czech national championships for junior-level ice dance.
+They ended the season by winning the 2022 Egna Dance Trophy.